Forever Evil: "Villains Month" titles

 For the month of September, in conjunction with Forever Evil, approximately one third of the ongoing titles at the time published multiple "Villains Month" issues, while the rest skipped publication.
 All titles used the "point" system, replacing the current number system, which resumed in October 2013.
 Titles were known by both their normal publication title, as well as their "Villains Month" title.
 Each book features 3D lenticular motion covers on the front and back of the title.
 DC also released 2D versions of the covers as well.
 As the 3D covers had to be printed months in advance than normal, neither the 3D or the 2D covers featured creator credits.
-This drew criticism from Yanick Paquette, who later clarified his complaints, saying he was unaware of the additional production needed for the covers and understood this was a decision DC was forced to make, in order to get the covers out on time.
+This drew criticism from Yanick Paquette, who later clarified his complaints, saying he was unaware of the additional production needed for the covers and understood this was a decision DC was forced to make to get the covers out on time.

 The DC villains that received their own titles and were a part of Forever Evil brought comparison to the Legion of Doom, because many of the villains are members of the different incarnations of the Legion of Doom.
 Many of the titles explore the background of the titular villain, with some being a straight one-shot, and others tying into Forever Evil.